minimapletinytools/WCBG/README.md

+TODO UPDATE

 ## Potato Game Design Outline
 Potato Game takes place in Potato Land

 ### Potatoes
 Potatoes are the intrinsic base currency of the game.
 All economic transactions are handled in potatoes.
 These same potatoes are also an agricultural food product obtainable through labor which is explained in more detail later.

-### Masters <?? corporations>
+### Corporations
-Masters are the players of the game.
-Masters owns resources and assets.
+Corporations are the players of the game.
+Corporations owns resources and assets.
 Players interact with the game by sending signed transactions to command the master's actions.
 Potatoes are automatically deducted from the master's holdings in order to pay taxes on their assets.

 ### Assets
 Assets are special public/private resources in Potato Land.
 They are public goods that are privately owned by masters through the potato harberger tax system.
-Masters choose a price for their assets.
+Corporations choose a price for their assets.
 Any other master can purchase the asset for the set price.
 A master pays a tax to the DAO government that is proportional to the price they set.
 There are two types of assets in the game:

 #### Land
 Potato Land is split into a `25x25` grid.
 Each cell in the grid is a unit of land.
 Each unit of land is distinct.
 Land can host jobs and create economic output when animals work the jobs.
 The output is dependent on the land traits and infrastructure.
 Land can be developed to host infrastructure or improve its traits.
 Land traits can also be altered due to environmental factors.